Self Tape Tools for Auditions

 If you do decide to get the ZV-1, a couple accessories I recommend are spare batteries and an L-bracket to allow you to access the battery and memory card without taking the camera off the tripod.

-The Canon M50 Mirrorless Camera has been Canon's best selling camera for a number of years.
-It's a very popular camera among YouTubers and actors.
-It's slightly bigger than the Sony ZV-1 but still pretty small.
-The M50 is an interchangeable lens camera whereas the ZV-1 has a fixed lens.
-So if you plan on using your camera for other photography and video projects beyond self taping, then having the ability to change lenses might be desirable.
+The Canon EOS R50 is a very popular camera among YouTubers and actors.
+The R50 is an interchangeable lens camera, so if you plan on using your camera for other photography and video projects beyond self taping, then having the ability to change lenses might be desirable.

 Placeholder Image